 DEQ received 2 comments in this category from commenter numbers 3 and 5 listed in the Commenters section below.

 Response DEQ rules list by date the version of the CFR that is adopted by the EQC.
 Any changes to a rule that are published in the Federal Register after this date are not incorporated into that CFR and therefore not incorporated into DEQ rules.
+DEQ will attach to this staff report a list of FR publications which occurred between July 1, 2010 and July 1, 2012.

 Comment The Federal Register contains the preamble which explains the rule in detail, provides additional information, and eliminates any additional confusion.